DETAILED ACTION

 Response to Arguments

-Applicant is generally advised that whether or not the intended invention is more than placing components in different geographic locations, at present the limitation would appear to be the only claimed difference with respect to the disclosure of Hinderliter100, and the further teachings of Oehring when taken together in combination would appear to suggest that modification of the physical location/distance between each group of components would predictably result in the system still able to function to distribute power in generally the same manner and across different locations as needed for user's application.
-If Applicant's invention involves specific arrangement of components, connections, and control operations for coordinating remote sites beyond a standard power grid arrangement or beyond the teachings of Hinderliter100 and Oehring, then it is recommended that such features be explicitly claimed with explanation for how the claimed features distinguish and are nonobvious over the prior art.
+Applicant is generally advised that whether or not the intended invention is more than placing components in different geographic locations, at present the limitation would appear to be the only claimed difference with respect to the disclosure of Hinderliter100, and the further teachings of Oehring, when taken together in combination as understood by those of ordinary skill in the art, would appear to suggest that modification of the physical location/distance between each group of components would predictably result in the system still able to function to distribute power in generally the same manner and across different locations as needed for user's application.
+If Applicant's invention somehow involves special arrangement of components, connections, and/or control operations for specially coordinating remote sites beyond a standard power grid arrangement or beyond the teachings of Hinderliter100 and Oehring, then it would be recommended to explicitly claim such features with explanation for how the claimed features distinguish and are nonobvious over the prior art.
 Applicant should also consider other cited prior art such as Manur (US2021/0143640), Kondabathini (US2017/0077699), and McDonnell (US2010/0292853) as other examples of known power distribution arrangement between multiple locations/microgrids each with their own respective sources and loads.

 Conclusion